msclarissawhite/localhappenings-v2/USER_MANUAL.md

 - Consider geographic specificity when expanding beyond Nova Scotia
 - Publish collections 2-4 weeks before the relevant season/event period
 - Unpublish outdated collections to keep navigation clean

+### Featured Events Carousel

+The **Featured Events** carousel on the homepage showcases hand-picked events to visitors.
+You can manually curate which events appear, or let the system automatically display the closest upcoming events.

+#### How It Works

+The carousel operates in two modes:

+1. **Manual Curation** (when you've selected events): Displays your hand-picked events in the order you specify
+2. **Automatic Fallback** (when no events are selected): Shows the 5 closest upcoming published events

+This ensures your homepage always has compelling content, even if you haven't had time to update the featured selection.

+#### Managing Featured Events

+1. Navigate to **Admin Dashboard → Featured Events tab**
+2. Use the search bar to find events by name
+3. Click on an event from search results to add it to the carousel
+4. Reorder events using the up/down arrow buttons
+5. Remove events by clicking the X button

+**Best Practices:**

+- **Feature 3-5 events** for optimal carousel performance
+- **Choose events with high-quality images** for better visual impact (events without images show placeholders)
+- **Update regularly** - Remove past events and add new ones to keep content fresh
+- **Highlight variety** - Mix event types, dates, and locations to appeal to different audiences
+- **Time-sensitive promotion** - Feature events that are happening soon or need a visibility boost

+#### Carousel Behavior

+- **Auto-advance**: Slides change automatically every 5 seconds
+- **Manual navigation**: Users can click prev/next arrows or dot indicators
+- **Responsive design**: Shows 1 event on mobile, 2 on tablets, 3 on desktop
+- **Click to view**: Each event card links to the full event details page

+#### When to Use Manual Curation vs. Automatic

+**Use manual curation when:**
+- You want to promote specific events (sponsors, partners, community priorities)
+- You have a mix of event types to showcase
+- You're running seasonal campaigns or themed promotions
+- You want to highlight events that might not be "closest" but are important

+**Let automatic fallback handle it when:**
+- You're short on time and trust the system to show relevant upcoming events
+- You have a steady stream of new events being published
+- You want to ensure the homepage always shows fresh, timely content

+**Tip**: Even with manual curation, the system will automatically hide past events from the carousel, so you don't need to manually remove them after they've occurred.

 ### Organizer Feedback Analytics